Deelvin/tvm/docs/how_to/deploy/adreno.rst

 *Fig. 1 High-level overview of the Adreno A5x architecture for OpenCL*

+*source:* `OpenCL Optimization and Best Practices for Qualcomm Adreno GPUs <https://dl.acm.org/doi/10.1145/3204919.3204935>`_

 Reasons of using textures:

--  TP has a dedicated L1 cache, which is read-only cache and stores data fetched from level-2 (L2) cache for texture operations (primary reason)
+-  Texture processor (TP) has a dedicated L1 cache, which is read-only cache and stores data fetched from level-2 (L2) cache for texture operations (primary reason)